Who is Ebony? And is Robbo really Beckett Reid? A post-cliffhanger dissection! - News - Home and Away

 With Home and Away off air for the next two weeks for the Commonwealth Games, we were treated to a rare and action-packed mid-season finale on Tuesday, just a little over 9 weeks after the show returned from its Christmas break.

-It’s no surprise that the the trial of Robbo (or is that Beckett Reid?) played a big part in Tuesday’s finale, after his escape from prison in the 2017 season finale resulted in Kat tragically losing her life.
+It’s no surprise that the trial of Robbo (or is that Beckett Reid?
+Or Ryan Shaw?) played a big part in Tuesday’s finale, after his escape from prison in the 2017 season finale resulted in Kat tragically losing her life.

 However, if, like us, you were expecting ‘Guilty’ or ‘Innocent’ to be the final word before the mid-season break, you were in for a shock when a number of Federal Police stormed the courtroom, just as we were on the cusp of finding out the verdict!